 Lead screws have been widely used to generate linear motion from a rotary motor.
-It can convert circular motion to linear motion by turning the screw with the nut fixed in place, or turning the nut while the screw remains in place.
+It can convert circular motion to linear motion by turning the screw with the nut fixed in place or turning the nut while the screw remains in place.
 Today, we will look at two of the most popular screw types in the automation industry, namely, ACME screws and ball screws.
 Also, how does a ball screw work and how does it compare to an ACME screw?

 ACME screws use a trapezoidal shape thread to roll on to the lead screw.
 As the shaft rotates as the rotatory motor turns, the threads push the shaft nut forward or backward depending on the direction of the rotating motion.
-This transfers the circular force of the motor into linear motion on the shaft.
-All our actuators use the ACME screw and for this example of ACME screw linear actuators, we’ll be using one of our PA-14 mini linear actuators.
+This transfers the circular motion of the motor into linear motion on the shaft.
+All Progressive Automation’s actuators use the ACME screw drive systems.
+For this example of ACME screw linear actuators, we’ll be using one of our PA-14 mini linear actuators.
 We have a wide range of electric linear actuators for any application – click to browse!

-ACME screws may have a lot of great advantages but there are two major limitations that come from using them: low efficiency and shorter life cycles.
+ACME screws may have a lot of great advantages but there are two major limitations that come from using them, namely, a low efficiency and shorter life cycles.
 Due to the high frictional force between the nut and ACME screw thread, most units can only achieve 20% to 40% efficiency depending on the material of the nut and lead screw.
-While this prevents units’ back drive, it also requires more motor torque to achieve the same force compared to its counterpart ball screws.
-This means a linear actuator using ACME screws will have a lower force, speed and duty cycle rating than a ball screw linear actuator using the same motor.
+While this prevents units’ back drive, it also requires more motor torque to achieve the same force compared to its ball screw counterpart.
+This means a using ACME screws will have a lower force, speed, and duty cycle rating than a ball screw in a linear actuator using the same motor.

 Ball screws use circular threads on both the screw and the nut, which provides a helical raceway for ball bearings to slide along the threads.
 The ball bearings roll through each helical raceway as the nut or the screw moves, then pushes either the screw or nut forward, creating linear motion.

 Ball screw efficiency is higher than an ACME screw since they suffer minimum frictional loss thanks to the ball bearings.
 The nut and screw thread do not make contact directly but move along using ball bearings rolling between them.
-It is able to achieve 70% to 95% efficiency.
-This will allow linear actuators using ball screws to have a higher force, speed, and duty cycle rating.
+A ball screw drive system is able to achieve 70% to 95% efficiency.
+This will allow ball screw actuators to have a higher force, speed, and duty cycle rating.
 With lower frictional force, its nut and screw suffer less physical wear and tear, hence a longer life cycle.